rickwassing/cicada-develop/docs/overview-interface.rst

 - Actogram
     - The ``Height`` of the respective axes for each data type is relative to each other.
 In this example the acceleration axis is 2 times the height of the light and temperature axes.
-    - The ``Length`` of the actogram determines the number of days that are displayed in one view.
+    - The ``Length`` of the actogram determines the number of days that are displayed in one view, i.e. without scrolling.
     - The ``Plot`` dropdown menu determines whether a single or a double day is shown in each panel.
 Note that when viewing double days, the second day in the first panel is equal to the first day in the second panel, etc.
     - The ``Clock`` inputs set the start and end time for each data segment, i.e. horizontal axis.
 This is mainly used for display purposes only.
 However, currently, the only algorithm that depends on this setting is the :ref:`GGIR sleep detection algorithm <link>`.
     - The ``Range`` inputs sets the minimum and maximum limits of the vertical axis.
     - The ``Log`` check-box sets the scale of the vertical axis to 'linear' or 'logarithmic (base 10)'.
-- Other data types, e.g. light or temperature
+- Other data types, e.g. 'light' or 'temperature'
     - The ``Show`` check-boxes are used to show or hide the axes or single data traces.
-    - The coloured button determines the color of the data trace.
+    - The coloured ``buttons`` can be used to change the color of the data trace.
-    - The '^' (up) and 'v' (down) buttons can be used to reorder the data traces.
+    - The ``^`` (up) and ``v`` (down) buttons can be used to reorder the data traces.

 .. _overview-interface-delete-annotation-type:

 Delete Annotation Types
 -----------------------

-Various thresholding methods are used to annotate acceleration data, or other data types.
+Various thresholding methods can be used to annotate acceleration data, or annotate other data types.
 To undo these annotations,

 1. first select the appropriate annotatation type,
 2. then press the ``delete`` button,
 3. in the confirmation dialogue, press ``Yes, delete`` to confirm, or ``No, cancel`` to abort.